zhong240/zhong240.github.io/about.md

 I am computer science student studying in Northeastern University, Boston, MA.. and I am too shy to share more!

-Please contact me if you have any questions or fun thoughts to share about! [zhong.jia1@husky.neu.edu](mailto:zhong.jia1@husky.neu.edu)
+Please contact me at [zhong.jia1@husky.neu.edu](mailto:zhong.jia1@husky.neu.edu) if you have any questions or fun thoughts to share about!

 <!-- ---
 layout: page